Vibaswan/Gihub_Actions_and_pyTest/README.md

 Reference taken from [workflow syntax](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).
 You can refer to this link for even more details.

-## Hope this helped you !! :sparkles::sparkles:
+## Hope this helpes you !! :sparkles::sparkles: